hiiamboris/red-wiki/[NOTES]-Design-notes-on-removing-keys-from-MAP!-values.md

 ## Turn `map!` into a proper series

 Given that we seem to care about the order of keys in `map!` (as well as `object!`), at least up to some extent, it might not be so outrageous to allow `map!` values to have a current position as well, and let most series actions work on `map!`, including `remove`.
 This definitely needs more thought, however, I think it would be a big win if we could figure out how to leverage the series abstraction here.

+## And the winner is...

+A new idea, not listed above, but close to others.
+We'll add a `/key` refinement to `remove`, which will be used for both maps and bitsets.
+The bitset code will change because of that, but it means `/part` won't be overloaded for this purpose.